matthewprk/covid-19-trends-in-baltimore-/README.md

 * How should Maryland distribute resources to support the most vulnerable groups to COVID-19?

 ## Data Question
+* What are the predictors for total COVID-19 deaths and how do they influence outcomes?
 * What do confirmed COVID-19 deaths in Maryland look like for different age groups, races, and genders?

 ## Data